 Schedule Your Consultation Today

-If you are suffering from tearing, infections, or blockage of the tear duct, schedule your consultation today to get started with Dr. Lee.
+If you are suffering from tearing, infections, or blockage of the tear duct or need blepharoplasty, schedule your consultation today to get started with Dr. Lee.